GitHubDragonFly/HTML_CSS_JS/README.md

 # Licensing
 This is MIT licensed.

-The video and the cube image were downloaded as a free media content and are under [Pixabay License](https://pixabay.com/service/license/).
+The beach video and the cube/dice image were downloaded as a free media content and are under the [Pixabay License](https://pixabay.com/service/license/).

 # Trademarks
 Any and all trademarks, either directly or indirectly mentioned here, belong to their respective owners.